csdorman/My-Code-Learning/README.md

 # My-Code-Learning

+## May 17
+Now I've added the Thinkpad to the remote repo as well.
+Not quite as easy, and I don't think I've gotten it all setup completely, but not too bad for a half hour or so of work.

 ## May 16
 Been a long time since I've updated anything here, but I haven't missed a day.
 Finished the first Udemy course, and have since gotten the notice that Cloud9 is going under, so I've started setting up my own local dev environment on my own machine.